popescun/jsrt/README.md

 This was one of my old pet projects to demonstrate that a simple alternative to the `node.js` `CommonJS` module system using `require` function is possible.

 ## Features:
 - introduce a new module loading function `include`.
-The new nodule system can work with both Java Script modules and native ones.
+The new module system can work with both Java Script modules and native ones.
 - there are several new modules provided in `jsrt_modules`: the native modules includes `dear_imgui` and `sciter`(TI version) bindings.
 The JS modules includes a a simplistic `flux` module for building application with flux architecture.
 - it can build using either `V8` libs or `libnode` library(that encompasses `V8` libs)
 - integrate `node.js` runtime so all existent `npm` modules are usable.